aelhamzawy/Delicious-Sandwich-Store/README.md

    javac *.java

 ## 🧠 Challenges & Solutions
-## 🔄 Dynamic Price Logic
+# 1. 🧾 Naming Toppings Clearly
-Challenge: Prices needed to change depending on sandwich size and whether the topping was extra.
+Challenge: Needed to show when a topping is marked as “extra.”
-Solution: Each topping subclass uses a switch statement to return the correct price.
-If the topping is extra, a small percentage is added to the base price.
+Solution: Used getName() method to return the name with “(extra)” added automatically.

-## 🧹 Code Reuse
+# 2. 🧮 Different Prices for Different Sizes
-Challenge: Common behavior like topping name and "extra" label was being repeated in every subclass.
+Challenge: Each sandwich size has a different price.
-Solution: Moved the shared code to the abstract Topping class so subclasses stay clean and focused only on price logic.
+Solution: Used a switch statement inside each topping class to set the price for small, medium, and large sandwiches.

-## 🧱 Easy Expansion
+# 3. 🔁 Avoid Repeating Code
-Challenge: Wanted to be able to add more toppings in the future without rewriting everything.
+Challenge: Didn’t want to repeat the same code in every topping class.
-Solution: Used inheritance.
-You can now create a new topping by making a new class that extends Topping and defines its own prices.
+Solution: Created a base Topping class with shared code like name and isExtra.

-## 🧪 Input Handling
+# 4. ➕ Add More Toppings Easily
-Challenge: Users might enter incorrect sandwich sizes like "big" or "huge."
+Challenge: Wanted to add new toppings in the future without changing old code.
-Solution: Added simple validation to return 0.0 or an error message if the sandwich size is not recognized.
+Solution: Made each topping its own class that extends Topping, so adding a new one is simple.

-## ⚖️ Balanced Simplicity & Flexibility
+# 5. ⚠️ Handle Wrong Size Input
-Challenge: Needed the code to be easy to understand for learners but still show good Java OOP practices.
+Challenge: What if someone types a size that doesn’t exist?
-Solution: Used clear naming, kept methods small, and followed a clean structure using abstraction and polymorphism.
+Solution: Added a default case in the price method to return 0.0 if the size is invalid.